Nationals vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will send Drew Smyly (2-1) to the mound for his sixth start this season.
+- Hayden Wesneski (2-1) will take the mound for the Cubs, his sixth start of the season.

 |Opponent